 Let us have a closer look at your resolution to Lose weight.
 First of all the word ‘Diet’ is based on the Latin word ‘Diaeta’ meaning ‘a manner of living; a way of life’ so if you really want to lose weight then it might be a good idea to review all aspects of your lifestyle in addition to what you are eating because there really is no such thing as a quick fix that won’t quickly undo.
 Working sustainably and setting reasonable goals is the best way to attain and maintain your optimal weight.
 Acupuncture for weightloss can help you by improving your digestion and your metabolism and my Eat Well, Be Well webinar will help untangle a lot of the confusion around healthy eating as well as revealing other lifestyle changes, like getting more sleep, that will help you get to your optimal weight more easily.
 A lack of sleep has been linked to a greater risk of obesity and type 2 diabetes.
 Sleep really is more beneficial to your health than you might realize.
 If you have trouble with sleep then acupuncture for sleep can be of great benefit as it has a long tradition of treating insomnia successfully.

 Losing weight will require that you cut back on alcohol, it is packed with calories and when mixed with other drinks, such as soft drinks, the calories can really add up.
 There may be some health benefits to drinking small amounts of alcohol but the definition of small can vary widely.
 Drinking in excess affects the brain’s neurotransmitters and can increase the risk of depression, memory loss, or even seizures.
-Chronic heavy drinking boosts your risk of liver and heart disease, hypertension, stroke, and mental deterioration, and even cancers of the mouth, throat, liver, and breast.
+Chronic heavy drinking increases your risk of liver and heart disease, hypertension, stroke, and mental deterioration, and even cancers of the mouth, throat, liver, and breast.
 So taper off on the drinking once the festive season draws to a close and then follow with a course of acupuncture to help your liver recuperate.

 Losing weight will also require that you add exercise into your lifestyle which will help you get fit.
 Regular exercise has been associated with so many health benefits, in addition to helping achieve and maintain weight loss it increases longevity, enhances mood, lowers blood pressure, and even improves arthritis.
 In short, exercise keeps you healthy and makes you look and feel better.
+Qigong classes are held every Friday in Blackheath.
+Qigong consists of flowing movements that regulate and harmonise mind, body and breath.
+This helps create a sense of peace, calm and relaxation for better health and wellbeing.

 While you are losing weight, getting fit and cutting back on alcohol you might just find that your resolution to quit smoking starts to kick into action.
 Many people are social smokers so if you are drinking less you will you able to smoke less.
 As you start to get fit you will notice the impact that smoking is having on your lungs which will further motivate you to quit.
 On average, smokers try about four times before they quit for good.
 You can use acupuncture to help reduce cravings and alleviate withdrawal symptoms such as irritability, anxiety and difficulty concentrating.
 There are enormous health benefits to quitting and you will save money so start enjoying the rest of your smoke-free life today!